kolosovpetro/Computer-Science/README.md

 * **Open-Closed Principle** - `App. should be open for extension, but closed for modification`.
 Usually, solved by pattern `Strategy`
 * **Liskov Substitution Principle** - `Proper abstractization, where all subclasses correctly implements methods from base class`
 * **Interface Segregation Principle** - `Clients should not be forced to depend upon interfaces that they do not use.`
+* **Dependency Inversion Principle**
+  * High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+  * Abstractions should not depend on details.
+Details should depend on abstractions.

 Computational Methods
 ---------------------